Rayvid/men-microservice-skeleton/README.md

 `make build up`, navigate to http://localhost:3000/swagger/

 You might think its not windows friendly, since using make.
 But i am developing mostly using it on windows with mingw, so it definitely is windows friendly.
-On Mac/Linux though its very recomended to remove  `-- -L` from nodemon
+On Mac/Linux though its very recomended to remove  `-- -L` inside package.json (to save alot of CPU when running in dev mode)

 ### Debug locally